jontran1/Scientific-Programming-Final-Project/README.md

 ![LagrangeInterpolationPolynomialGraph0Chart](LagrangeInterpolationPolynomialGraph0Chart.PNG)

-The full chart is available in the source code provided, based on the chart the error is kept to minimal takes to the many samples taken.
+The full chart is available in the source code provided, based on the chart the error is kept to minimal thanks to the many samples taken.
 Now lets see what happens if we take remove some samples.
-To see how the interpolating function behaves, change the array named data points.
+To see how the interpolating function behaves, change the array called data points.

 ```python
 dataPoints = [0,1,2,3,4,5,6,7,8,9,10]